spex-xray/spex-help/_sources/models/vpro.rst.txt

 :math:`F(x_2)=1`, and then let :math:`v` do the scaling (this also allows you to have :math:`v` as a free parameter in spectral fits).
-If one would instead want to describe a Gaussian profile (for which of course also the *vgau* model exists), one could for example approximate the profile by taking the :math:`x`-scale in units of the standard deviation; an example with a resolution of 0.1 standard deviation and a cut-off approximation at 5 standard deviations would be :math:`x=`-5,
+If one would instead want to describe a Gaussian profile (for which of course also the vgau model exists, :ref:`sec:vgau`), one could for example approximate the profile by taking the :math:`x`-scale in units of the standard deviation; an example with a resolution of 0.1 standard deviation and a cut-off approximation at 5 standard deviations would be :math:`x=`-5,